 Infant Immortality: Averted: the first onscreen terror attack is a bomb at a primary school in the Phillipines.

-In Joke: During the first raid, a canteen hitting the ground spoils Bandito's stealth.
+In-Joke: During the first raid, a canteen hitting the ground spoils Bandito's stealth.
 Ask anybody who served in the military what the loudest and most recognizable sound in the woods is.
 Hint: a canteen

 In the Blood: Chief Dave's attempt to provide some measure of comfort to Lt.
 Rorke's son: His great-grandfather was a hero, his father was a hero, and the same blood flows through his veins.

 Interservice Rivalry: Very strongly averted; the SEALs have no problems coordinating with other Navy assets, and Army Spec Ops Chinooks infil and extract the Whiplash SWCC boats.
+They also team up with the Mexican Special Forces for the final mission, and are nothing but cordial and respectful.

 Imperial Stormtrooper Marksmanship Academy: The majority of the badguys are not well-trained combat troops; in fact, almost all of them are either fanatical civilians or criminal thugs.
 In addition, most of the most obvious examples of enemy combatants being horrible shots involve ones who are firing blind or shooting from the hip, and all the bad guys are firing on full auto.
 Most of the cartel thugs at the end, for example, are firing wildly without bracing their weapons.
 By contrast, the SEAL and Mexican SOF teams use their weapons properly, firing single shots or short bursts, and hit constantly.